opentensor/developer-docs/docs/dynamic-tao/index.md

 ### Gradual impact on consensus dynamics

 The rollout of Dynamic TAO is calculated to have a gradual impact.
-When Dynamic TAO is first released, the weight of all validators (in terms of stake) will remain unchanged, because a biasing variable known as *global split*, which controls the relative weight of TAO and alpha currencies, will heavily favor TAO&mdash;which currently has 100% weight since alpha currencies don't exist.
-Over time (an estimated 100 days), this global split will shift to favor alpha currencies over TAO.
+When Dynamic TAO is first released, the weight of all validators (in terms of stake) will remain unchanged, because a biasing variable known as *TAO weight*, which controls the relative weight of TAO and alpha currencies, will heavily favor TAO&mdash;which currently has 100% weight since alpha currencies don't exist.
+Over time (an estimated 100 days), this *TAO Weight* will shift to favor alpha currencies over TAO.